Pwootage/DiscordSafari/README.md

 The icon comes from [Elias' macosicons](https://github.com/elrumo/macOS_Big_Sur_icons_replacements)

+I believe this is allowed under Discord ToS - since I am not modifying the application in anyway, and am simply behaving as a web browser.

+Use at your own risk, but it's an extremely simple app, so you can easily audit the code yourself.
+I recommend building the app for yourself; but a release is provided in releases.

 LICENSE:

 All content in this repo is public domain, except the icon, which is subject to the license of [Elias' macosicons](https://github.com/elrumo/macOS_Big_Sur_icons_replacements), which is GPLv3.